fredflinch/masscan-output-log4j-validator/README.md

 This scanner is use at own risk, its super basic kinda janky and likely will fail offering only a false sense of security.
 Other tests can be added or removed as new or better info is released

-There is currently one filter of removing IIS hosts, further filters can be added as you see fit
+There is currently one filter removing IIS hosts, further filters can be added as you see fit

 USAGE: scan.py path/to/masscan/output